Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

-\paragraph{Regular boundaries in the support of Dirichet measures.} Now, to control $A_n(G,G')$, we need the second piece of the argument, which establishes the existence of a robust test that can be used to distinguish a Dirichlet measure $\DP_{\alpha G}$ from a class of Dirichet measures $\Cclass = \{\DP_{\alpha' G'} | G' \in \Pcal(\Theta)\}$, where the robustness here is measured by Wasserstein metric $\Wr$ on $\Pcal(\Theta)$.
+\textit{Regular boundaries in the support of Dirichet measures.} Now, to control $A_n(G,G')$, we need the second piece of the argument, which establishes the existence of a robust test that can be used to distinguish a Dirichlet measure $\DP_{\alpha G}$ from a class of Dirichet\ measures $\Cclass= \{\DP_{\alpha' G'} | G' \in\Pcal(\Theta)\}$, where the robustness here is measured by Wasserstein metric $\Wr$ on $\Pcal(\Theta)$.
 The robustness is needed to account for the possible loss of accuracy $\delta_n$ incurred by demixing, as alluded to in the previous paragraph.
 A formal theory of robust tests is developed in Section~\ref{Sec-boundary}.
-Central to this theory is a notion of regularity for a given class of Dirichlet measures $\Cclass$ with respect to a fixed Dirichlet measure $\Dcal := \DP_{\alpha G}$.
-In particular, we say that $\Cclass$ has regular boundary with respect to $\Dcal$ if for each element $\Dcal' = \DP_{\alpha'G'} \in \Cclass$ there is a measurable subset $\BB \subset \Pcal(\Theta)$ for which the following holds: (i) $\Dcal'(\BB) - \Dcal(\BB) \gtrsim \Wr^r(G,G')$ and (ii)

-as $\delta \rightarrow 0$.
-Set $\BB$ can be thought of as a test set which is used to approximate the variation distance between a fixed $\Dcal$ and an arbitrary $\Dcal'$ which varies in $\Cclass$.
+Central to this theory is a notion of regularity for a given class of Dirichlet measures $\Cclass$ with respect to a fixed Dirichlet measure $\Dcal:= \DP_{\alpha G}$.
+In particular, we say that $\Cclass$ has regular boundary with respect to $\Dcal$ if for each element $\Dcal' = \DP_{\alpha'G'} \in\Cclass$ there is a measurable subset $\BB\subset\Pcal(\Theta)$ for which\vadjust{\goodbreak} the following holds: (i) $\Dcal'(\BB) - \Dcal(\BB) \gtrsim\Wr^r(G,G')$ and (ii) as $\delta\rightarrow0$.
+Set $\BB$ can be thought of as a test set which is used to approximate the variation distance between a fixed $\Dcal$ and an arbitrary $\Dcal'$ which varies in $\Cclass$. $\BB_\delta$ is defined to be the set of all $P\in\Pcal(\Theta)$ for which there is a $Q\in\BB$ and $\Wr(Q,P)\leq\delta$.
 Various forms of regularity are developed, which specifies how fast the quantity in the previous display tends to 0.
 Thus, the achievement of this section is to show that the regularity behavior is closely tied to the geometry of the support of base measure $G$.
-Theorem~\ref{Lem-regularity} and Theorem~\ref{Thm-sparse} provide a complete picture of regularity for the case $G$ has finite support, and the case $G$ has infinite and geometrically sparse support.
-Now, by controlling the rate at which $\Dcal(\BB_\delta\setminus \BB)$ tends to 0, we can control the rate at which $A_n(G,G')$ tends to 0, completing the proof of~\eqref{Eqn-overview-1}.
+Theorems~\ref{Lem-regularity} and~\ref{Thm-sparse} provide a complete picture of regularity for the case $G$ has finite support, and the case $G$ has infinite and geometrically sparse support.
+Now, by controlling the rate at which $\Dcal(\BB_\delta\setminus\BB)$ tends to 0, we can control the rate at which $A_n(G,G')$ tends to 0, completing the proof of \eqref{Eqn-overview-1}.